10 Signs You May Have A Parasite

 In my practice, I used a comprehensive stool test on all of my patients which is much more sensitive than the conventional stool test.
 It uses Polymerase Chain Reaction (PCR) technology to amplify the DNA of the parasite if there is one.
 This means that the parasite can be dead or in its dormant phase, and it will be detected on this test.
 Because this test utilizes PCR technology, it doesn’t rely on a pathologist seeing a live parasite swimming on the slide.

 How to Treat Parasites

-Sometimes, however, the parasite cannot be identified, or you’re treating your parasite at home, I use Microb-Clear, a blend of herbs, including magnesium caprylate, berberine, and extracts from tribulus, sweet wormwood, grapefruit, barberry, bearberry, and black walnut.
-Microb-Clear provides a broad spectrum of activity against the most common pathogens present in the human GI tract, while sparing the beneficial gut bacteria.
+Sometimes, however, the parasite could not be identified.
+In that case, I used Microb-Clear™, a blend of herbs, including magnesium caprylate, berberine, and extracts from Tribulus, sweet wormwood, grapefruit, barberry, bearberry, and black walnut.
+This is the exact treatment you can use at home.
+Microb-Clear™ provides a broad spectrum of activity against the most common pathogens present in the human GI tract while sparing the beneficial gut bacteria.

 While treating with Microb-Clear™, I also recommend taking 100 Billion Unit Probiotics to restore and maintain healthy levels of the good bacteria that keep infections in check, support a healthy immune system, and repair your gut.

 If you have a history of liver disease, heavy alcohol use, or previous history of elevated liver enzymes, I recommend you consult your physician and have your liver enzymes checked before starting herbal supplements to eliminate parasites.